luojiahai/my-cloud/ghost/README.md

 # Ghost

-The web application will be containerised by Docker, be composed by `docker-compose` associating with other essential services (`mariadb`, `nginx-proxy`, `letsencrypt`) and be ready to serve on a cloud machine.
+The web application will be containerised by Docker, be composed by `docker-compose` associating with other essential services (database, web server and SSL) and be ready to serve on a cloud machine.

 ## Pre-work